 The bug

 I spoke before of using global locks in Haskell to protect a thread-unsafe C library.
 Unfortunately a GHC bug prevents this from working.
-Using unsafePerformIO
+Using unsafePerformIO at the top level of a file can result in IO that happens more than once.

 Here is a simple program which illustrates the problem: